 The Negotiation Phase

-In utopia, people will give you links just because they are happy to help.
+In a utopia, people will give you links just because they are happy to help.
 In reality, a good many of them will ask you to pay for links.

 Paying for links is utilized by many sites but it can get very pricey very quickly.
 With a little effort, you can save that money and any trouble from Google.